kevin-hw-li/project1/PLAN.md

 -> Cloudinary -> <%= f.cl_image_upload :image %> <br>

 -> create events <br>
--> send and accept friend requests
+-> send and accept friend requests -> probably just follow / followers now

 -> edit and delete posts as a user
--> comment inside posts (will need an additional table 'comment' which belongs_to 'post' and 'user') -> search for a user
+-> display posts of a user (like a profile page on fb) -> comment inside posts (will need an additional table 'comment' which belongs_to 'post' and 'user') -> search for a user
--> display posts of a user (like a profile page on fb)

 #### => (maybe) guest users can still make text comments without the need to sign up / sign in